Skip to main content

 You define:

-• The capture policy — what data is logged and where
+• The capture policy — which buckets of data leave the process.

 Boundary only enforces what you specify.
 Nothing more.